callum-marshall/bank-tech-test/README.md

 # My Approach

-I started by making a list of the actions (potentially methods) I expect my program will need to meet the requirements.
+I started by making a list of the behaviours I expect my program will need to meet the requirements.

-make deposits
+- make deposits
-make withdrawal
+- make withdrawals
-print statements (in the specified format)
+- print statements (in the specified format)

-record date
+- record date
-record balance
+- record balance
-record deposits (credit)
+- record deposits (credit)
-record withdrawals (deposit)
+- record withdrawals (deposit)

-see date
+- see date
-see balance
+- see balance
-see deposits (credit)
+- see deposits (credit)
-see withdrawals (deposit)
+- see withdrawals (deposit)

 I then wrote User Stories to match these expected actions